If you’re only going to take one supplement to support your workouts, there’s a strong argument to be made for creatine monohydrate.

 - Aerobic System – Activities that last more than a couple of minutes require energy from burning fat.
 This form of metabolism also requires oxygen.
 You use this energy system for long-distance running, cycling, and most cardio exercises.

 - Glycolytic System – For exercise that lasts from about 10 seconds to a couple of minutes, your body creates energy from burning sugar stored in your muscles known as glycogen.
-Running the 400m, interval training, and circuit training often utilises this system.
+Running the 400m, high intensity exercise such as interval training, and circuit training often utilises this system.

 - Phosphocreatine Energy System – Your body uses this energy system for extremely short bursts of activity that less than 10 seconds such as short sprints, lifting weights, and any movement that requires one quick burst of energy.